What to Read Next

 Researchers asked a group of 116 executives in executive MBA classes in the U.S. and Canada to explore the idea.
 The executives were asked to think of an important project at work and come up with 10 long-lost contacts who they had both strong and weak connections to who might have a perspective on the project.
 They were asked to rank-order those 10 reconnection choices.

 They then were asked to actually get in touch with those folks and ask for project-related advice.

-Surprise: It turned out that the 10th most valued contact offered just as many rewards as the 1st.
+Surprise: It turned out that the tenth most-valued contact offered just as many rewards as the first.